nosas/blog/toonvision/classification/article.md

 We can understand what the model is looking for in an input image - what features are important to the model - by visualizing its layers' outputs.

 Interpreting the model's output above was an eye-opener for me.
-The intermediate layers activations are shown as heatmaps which are superimposed on the input image.
+The intermediate layer activations are shown as heatmaps which are superimposed on the input image.
-The heatmaps clearly highlighted how the model searches for a specific feature in the image, such as a face, gloves, or ears.
+The heatmaps highlighted how the model searches for a specific feature in the image, such as faces, gloves, or accessories.
 These interpretations are incredibly useful for understanding the model.

 Moving forward, I will streamline the process of visualizing the model's layers' outputs.
-I would like to be able to visualize the model's outputs in a way that is easy to understand in order to select the best model after training.
+I would like to be able to visualize the model's outputs in a way that is easy to understand to select the best model after training.